 Business operations were halted from approximately March 2020 due to the COVID-19 pandemic; an event which continued throughout the financial year.
 The Company was able to draw on previously prepared pandemic and crisis plans, which were implemented accordingly.
-In accordance with reduced operations, the Company took advantage of the Government's furlough scheme to reduce operational costs during this period.
+In accordance with reduced operations, the Company took advantage of the Government's furlough scheme and Local Authority grants to reduce operational costs during this period and passed on specific Sport England/FA grants to its Clubs to help reduce the cost of affiliation.
 COVID-19 related restrictions were eased after the balance sheet date; which will aid the recovery of operations back towards pre-COVID levels.
 Despite the impact of COVID-19, the directors believe that the Company can meet its obligations as they fall due for a period of at least 12 months from the date of approval of these financial statements.